National service of thanksgiving

-Queen Elizabeth II's car arriving at the West Steps of St Paul's in 2012 for the National Service of Thanksgiving for her Diamond Jubilee.
+Queen Elizabeth II's car arriving at the West Steps of St Paul's Cathedral in 2012 for the National Service of Thanksgiving for her Diamond Jubilee.

 A national service of thanksgiving in the United Kingdom is an act of Christian worship, generally attended by the British monarch, Great Officers of State and Ministers of the Crown, which celebrates an event of national importance.
 Originally it started with the intention to give thanks for victory in battle.
 However it evolved to celebrate occasions such as a royal jubilee, a royal wedding anniversary, or the end of a conflict.
 These services are usually held at St Paul's Cathedral in the City of London.

 History

 A 19th century depiction of Elizabeth I in procession to St Paul's to give thanks for the defeat of the Spanish Armada in 1588.

 In the Middle Ages, services of this kind were held in one of the Chapels Royal and were attended only by the members of the royal court, while members of the House of Lords simultaneously went to Westminster Abbey and the House of Commons, to St Margaret's, Westminster, for their respective thanksgiving services.
 However, in 1588, Queen Elizabeth I marked the defeat of the Spanish Armada by processing in a Roman-style chariot from Somerset House to Old St Paul's for a service of public thanksgiving.
 On her route, the queen entered the City of London at Temple Bar, where she was met by the lord mayor and aldermen, and was offered the sword of the City as a sign of fealty, a tradition which has been maintained to the present.
 During the service, the queen was seated in a royal box in the north aisle, from where she could hear the sermon which was preached just outside at St Paul's Cross to a huge crowd.

 The custom was revived by Queen Anne in 1702 to give thanks for victory at the Battle of Vigo Bay at the newly rebuilt cathedral.
 As with the Armada thanksgiving, the service was preceded by a large cavalcade, which combined with the location at St Paul's, one of Europe's largest churches and England's first new-built Protestant cathedral, served to emphasise national power and unity.
 Rather than being concealed in a royal box, the queen was seated centrally on a raised dais.
 Six more of these services took place, celebrating various successes in the War of the Spanish Succession, but after 1708, Queen Anne preferred to attend thanksgivings at the Chapel Royal of St James's Palace, perhaps because of her ill-health or political considerations.
 However she did attend perhaps the grandest of these services in 1713 which celebrated the end of the war by the Peace of Utrecht.
 George Frederick Handel was commissioned to compose a Te Deum for the event, the first departure from the custom that music for royal occasions should be written by the musicians of the Chapel Royal.